Apply Now

 NOTE: Course requires 30 hours of observation and directed experiences in a public school.

-Patient Care Technician I - PCT 1107
+Patient Care Technician I - ALHE 10007

 This course introduces concepts related to the basic principles of the patient care technician role.
 Personal qualities of the healthcare worker are covered as well as the knowledge and skills needed by the PCT.
 Principles of personal and professional development including therapeutic communications, legal and ethical aspects, and nursing skills and responsibilities with the emphasis on the patient, family, and co-workers.
 Simulation experiences are incorporated into the course to assist in the application of knowledge to the clinical setting.
 There are no prerequisites for this course.

-Patient Care Technician II - PCT 1207
+Patient Care Technician II - ALHE 12007

 This course is a continuation of the Patient Care Technician I course.
 It is a study of the increasing complexity of skills while incorporating a broader range of didactic knowledge and skills required for the PCT profession.
 Clinical experience will provide opportunities for students to apply knowledge in the healthcare setting.
 Upon successful completion, students will qualify to seek national certification as a patient care technician.

-Prerequisite: PCT 1107 Patient Care Technician I.
+Prerequisite: ALHE 10007 Patient Care Technician I.

 Expand Close All